 Tobacco use remains the leading cause of preventable death and disease in the United States and in Massachusetts.
 To address this enormous toll, the American Lung Association in Massachusetts calls for the following actions to be taken by our elected officials:

-1. Pass an omnibus tobacco control bill that would increase the age of sale for tobacco products to 21, include e-cigarettes in the smokefree workplace law, and prohibit the sale of tobacco in health care institutions;
+- Pass the tobacco omnibus bill that includes raising the age of sale to 21, including ENDS in the smokefree workplace law, and prohibiting the sale of tobacco in healthcare institutions;

-3. Increase access to tobacco cessation treatments and services.
+- Increase access to tobacco cessation and treatment services.

-In June 2016, a poll released by Tobacco Free Mass and commissioned by the Campaign for Tobacco-Free Kids showed Massachusetts voters supported raising the age of sale for tobacco products to 21 by nearly a two-to-one margin.
-The American Lung Association in Massachusetts believes, like the public, that the tobacco sale age should be raised to 21, and the omnibus tobacco control bill will make measurable impacts on the devastating toll of tobacco.
-During the 2017 legislative session, the Lung Association urges the legislature to act quickly on the omnibus tobacco control bill and include increased funding for the tobacco control program in the state budget for fiscal year 2018.
+The American Lung Association in Massachusetts believes, like the public, that the tobacco sale age should be raised to age 21, and the omnibus tobacco control bill will make measurable impacts on the devastating toll of tobacco.
+During the 2017-2018 legislative session, the Lung Association urges the legislature to pass the omnibus tobacco control bill and include increased funding for the tobacco control program in the state budget for fiscal year 2019.